 On November 29, 2018, Ontario released its Preserving and Protecting our Environment for Future Generations: A Made-in-Ontario Environment Plan (the Plan).
 Under the Plan, Ontario commits to reducing its CO2 equivalent emissions by 30% below 2005 levels by 2030.
 This target aligns Ontario with Canada’s 2030 target under the Paris Agreement.

 The Plan proposes, amongst other things, the following actions:

 - Performance standards – Create emission performance standards to achieve greenhouse gas (GHG) emissions reductions from large emitters.
 Each large industrial emitter will be required to demonstrate compliance on a regular basis.
 The program may include compliance flexibility mechanisms such as offset credits and/or payment of an amount to achieve compliance.
 This approach does not enforce a blanket cap on emissions across Ontario and takes into consideration specific industry and facility conditions.

 - Ontario Carbon Trust – Launch an emission reduction fund to encourage private investment in clean technology solutions.
 This fund will use public funds to leverage private investment in clean technologies that are commercially viable.

 - Ontario Reverse Auction – Establish an auction system that allows bidders to send proposals for emissions reduction projects and compete for contracts based on the lowest-cost GHG emission reductions.

 - Greener Gasoline – Increase the renewable content requirement in gasoline to 15% as early as 2025 through the Greener Gasoline Regulation.

 Coal and fuel

-In conjunction with the province’s procurement of additional renewable energy generation facilitated by the Green Energy Act, the province closed its last remaining coal-fired energy generating plant in 2014, positioning Ontario as the first jurisdiction in North American to completely phase out coal as a source of electricity generation.
+Ontario closed its last remaining coal-fired energy generating plant in 2014, positioning the province as the first jurisdiction in North America to completely phase out coal as a source of electricity generation.